j-santana-dev/itguynextdoor.github.io/site/content/en/blog/pytorch-hello-world.md

     && source venv/bin/activate \
     && pip3 install torch
 ```

+Of course, you can also use Docker if you want to.

 ## Talk is easy, show me the code!
 Now that we have our environment ready, let's see the entire code.
 This represents a simple ANN that can convert Celsius temperatures to Fahrenheit.
 The code is heavily commented so you can understand what is going on.